 Minesweeper.
 I knew that Excel's Visual Basic macros were quite powerful, but I

-wasn't sure if I could scrape a website with it.
+wasn't sure if I could scrape a full website with it.

 After a while, I detected a feature to download a website into an Excel sheet

 (what a glorious functionality).
 This worked perfectly, so all I had to do was

 record a macro to create a temporary sheet for each page, copy all important

 fields into a "master slide" and then get rid of the temporary sheet.
 I recorded

 the macro and looked at the code.
 The rest of the day was spent figuring out how